Anglo-Austrian Bank: Relocation to London and aftermath

 Significant investments of the Anglo-Austrian Bank directly in Austria included Austro-Daimler, Austro-Fiat, Puch works, Brevillier & Urban, Schoeller-Bleckmann Steel Works, Enzesfeld metal works, Universal Bau AG, Powder factory Skodawerke-Wetzler AG, ELIN AG, DELKA shoe industry and trade AG, Herlango AG, Josef Manner & Comp.
 Inc., and Bed feather and sheet factory Adolf Gans AG.
 The bank also kept operations and investments in the broader Central and Southeastern Europe, which became de facto controlled by the Bank of England.
 In 1924, Anglo-Austrian Bank had 18 branches in Vienna, 13 in the rest of Austria, two in Hungary, two in Romania, one in Yugoslavia, and three in Italy.

 Even so, the breakdown of trade relations between the successor states and the increased appeal of economic autarky meant that the flows of British capital deployed in the region through the Anglo-Austrian Bank remained limited.
 The advocacy of freer intra-regional trade by the Bank of England and Anglo-Austrian Bank was generally unsuccessful.
 By 1925, Southeast European economy were plagued by recession and inflation.
-Only the operations in Czechoslovakia were profitable, making the Anglo-Czechoslovakian Bank the most important asset of the Anglo-Austrian Bank at the time.
+Only the operations in Czechoslovakia were profitable, making the Anglo-Czechoslovak Bank the most important asset of the Anglo-Austrian Bank at the time.
 In January 1925, the London controllers determined that the balance sheet of the Anglo-Austrian Bank's branch in Vienna would be in deficit for 1924.
 This gave concrete form to the Bank of England's considerations of giving up the bank’s Austrian base.